matwilso/generative_models/README.md

 There is a central training script ([main.py](./gms/main.py)) that can load any of the models, train them on MNIST, and log metrics to tensorboard.
 See usage below.
-The performance of these implementations should not be considered as evidence for or against an algorithm.
-They have not been well tuned in many cases, and extra tricks have not been applied.
+The performance of these implementations should not be considered as evidence for or against an algorithm, as they have not been well tuned in many cases, nor have extra tricks been applied.

 **Contents**
 - [Introduction](#introduction)